 The main point is to recognise the difference between requirements, which are audited against, and guidance which is not.
 In ISO standards, requirements are stated using the word “shall” and guidance generally uses the word “should”.
 For example:

-The organization shall determine its role as a PII controller (including as a joint PII controller) and/or a PII processor.
+The organisation shall determine its role as a PII controller (including as a joint PII controller) and/or a PII processor.

 and:

-The organization shall identify and document the specific purposes for which the PII will be processed.
+The organisation shall identify and document the specific purposes for which the PII will be processed.

 …are both requirements.
 The first relates to the management system and the second is a control.
 If these requirements have not been met, a nonconformity may be raised during an audit.